-The major commercial and institutional customers in Walkersville include Lonza, the Glade Valley Nursing and Rehabilitation Center, the Walkers Village Shopping Center, Walkersville Elementary, Middle and High Schools, Glade Elementary School, the Rock Creek School and Discovery Shopping Center.
-Lonza was the largest consumer of drinking water at 11.32 million gallons per year, representing about 6% of the annual usage.
+The major commercial and institutional customers in Walkersville include Lonza, the Glade Valley Nursing and Rehabilitation Center, the Walkers Village Shopping Center, Walkersville Elementary, Middle and High Schools, Glade Elementary School, the Rock Creek School, Discovery Shopping Center, and the Sheetz car wash.
+Lonza is the largest consumer of drinking water, using about 4% of the annual usage.
 The next largest consumer was the Glade Valley Nursing and Rehabilitation Center at 3.05 million gallons per year.